On the Structure of Unique Shortest Paths in Graphs: Acknowledgments

 \section{Acknowledgments}

 I have quite a lot of people to thank for useful technical discussions on the ideas of this paper.
 In no particular order, these people are: Virginia Vassilevska Williams, Michael Cohen, Josh Alman, Dylan McKay, Andrea Lincoln, Jerry Li, Ofer Grossman, Govind Ramnarayan, Aviv Adler, Sitan Chen, Atish Agarwala, and Noga Alon.
-I am also grateful to Ryan Williams, Kim Stachenfeld, and an anonymous reviewer for writing advice that has improved the presentation of this work.
+I am grateful to Hangyu Xu and Gary Hoppenworth for independently alerting me to a bug in a previous draft of the paper.
+I am also grateful to Ryan Williams and an anonymous reviewer for writing advice that has improved the presentation of this work.